idaholab/moose/modules/doc/content/help/faq/apptainer.md

 ## Troubleshoot

-!style! halign=left
+!style halign=left
 You are now operating from within the same container that which your PR is failing.
 By default, your home directory should be available.
-And by extension, your `~/projects` directory containing your project.
+And by extension, your `~/cluster_name/projects` directory containing your project.

-!style-end!
+!alert! tip
+See [Apptainer Features](help/faq/apptainer.md#features) below if you are operating from your `/scratch` directory.
+!alert-end!

 Next, simply put; Clone your application (if you have not).
 Build it.
 Run it.
 Test it.
-Do whatever it is that Civet failed to do.
+Do whatever it is that [!ac](CIVET) failed to do.

 ### Troubleshooting Hints

 - Be absolutely certain that your project is clean.
-It might even be best to do exactly what Civet
-  does: Clone your project accordingly just as the `Fetch and Branch` step.
+It might even be best to do exactly what [!ac](CIVET) does: Clone your project accordingly just as the `Fetch and Branch` step.
 Don't use the one you been developing in.

-- Re-visit the failing step occurring in Civet, and scrutinize with the utmost care all commands, arguments used, environment variables set, etc. Even going so far as checking the steps that precede the failing step to determine if those results are cause for concern (cloning succeeded, but perhaps a submodule was not).
+- Re-visit the failing step occurring in [!ac](CIVET), and scrutinize with the utmost care all commands, arguments used, environment variables set, etc. Even going so far as checking the steps that precede the failing step to determine if those results are cause for concern (cloning succeeded, but perhaps a submodule was not).

-- Perhaps Civet was instructed to treat warnings as errors (`make -Werror`).
-Or perhaps Civet is building in debug mode (`METHOD=dbg make`), etc.
+- Perhaps [!ac](CIVET) was instructed to treat warnings as errors (`make -Werror`).
+Or perhaps [!ac](CIVET) is building using a different method (`METHOD=dbg make`), etc.

 - Missing files not included in your PR (a missing `git add`).

 If you're still unable to reproduce the error, please keep in mind one golden truth:
 +Containers are immutable+.
-The lack of reproducibility is being caused by *something* that is different in your environment compared to Civet's.
-Things like Network connectivity, shell flavor (tsch, zsh, bash), CPU microachitechture (extremely rare), and the like.
+The lack of reproducibility is being caused by *something* that is different in your environment compared to [!ac](CIVET)'s.
+Things like Network connectivity, shell flavor (tsch, zsh, bash), CPU microachitechture (exceedingly rare), and the like.

-!alert! note title=Many Civet steps +do not+ have network access Beyond the initial cloning of the application, most steps are barred from network access.
+!alert! note title=Many [!ac](CIVET) steps +do not+ have network access Beyond the initial cloning of the application, most steps are barred from network access.
 You can mimmic these behaviors if need be.
 See [Apptainer Features](help/faq/apptainer.md#features) below for details.